 If you understand these basics, then you are ready to dive deeper and conduct a full evaluation of the company, including financials, management, and understanding the intellectual property, which we’ll cover in-depth in part 3 of this series.

 No, seriously.
 Ask questions.
 Ask so many questions.
 Ask questions until you feel like a four-year-old whose favorite phrase is “why?”
 Then ask some more questions.
 When it comes down to it, the better informed you are about a company, the better your chances of being successful at investing in science and tech companies.
-If you’d like to see some key questions to ask, click here.

 Do you want to make the world a better place?
 Do you have a particular interest in finding early detection of specific diseases?
 Decide which type of companies you want to associate yourself with, and then go after the companies that match those ideals.
-To enable you to start investing in science and tech companies, You will also need to decide if you want to have more than a passive involvement in the company.
+To enable you to start investing in science and tech companies, you will also need to decide if you want to have more than a passive involvement in the company.
 Are there ways for you to work with and participate in the startup’s journey?
 If not, you may want to consider investing elsewhere.

-Most angel investors don’t angel invest based on other angels, as our recent survey showed.
 As an investor, you want to develop an independent point of view.
 Assessing the technology, speaking with the leaders, evaluating the marketing strategies – all of these are skills you need to have firmly secured in your back pocket before angel investing.
 Basically, make sure you’re confident in your own ability to evaluate before you start investing in science and tech companies.
 That way you won’t be tempted to follow your roommate from college who assures you that personalized laser guns are the next big thing.

 In the digital age, playing the waiting game is akin to a lost art.
 When you are investing in science and tech companies, you are truly investing in the future, and the timelines for these companies are longer than the usual messaging or food delivery apps.
 But patience is a virtue for a reason; especially when investing in companies that have the potential to have a global impact.